• ©© Weinviertel Tourismus / TFCITD

 In the past, wine cellar lanes served as production and storage facilities for wine, dug into the loess, often on the outskirts of villages, close to the vineyards.
 With the modernisation of viticulture, they lost their original function, but not their unique charm.
 Of the approximately 1,300 wine cellar lanes in Lower Austria, most are located in the Weinviertel region.

-The diversity of these "villages without chimneys" can be experienced today in places such as the listed Zipf wine cellar lane in Mailberg, the Maulavern wine cellar lane in Zellerndorf with its cellar museum, the restored Hühnerkoppel wine cellar lane with its sand cellar labyrinth, and the Hadreser Kellertrift, the longest structurally enclosed wine cellar lane in Europe.
+The diversity of these "villages without chimneys" as they are colloquially known can be experienced today in places such as the listed Zipf wine cellar lane in Mailberg, the Maulavern wine cellar lane in Zellerndorf with its cellar museum, the restored Hühnerkoppel wine cellar lane with its sand cellar labyrinth, and the Hadreser Kellertrift, the longest structurally enclosed wine cellar lane in Europe.

 ©© Weinviertel Tourismus/Michael Reidinger